Home » Dehydrating » How to Dehydrate Ginger and Make Ginger Powder

 Jars of dried minced gigner, ginger slices, and ginger powder with fresh ginger laying on a white cutting board.

-Ginger is actually a rhizome of the Ginger Plant (but is commonly called ginger root, instead).
+Ginger is a rhizome of the Ginger Plant (but is commonly called ginger root, instead).
 Each “hand” is full of sweet and spicy flavor that enhances many Asian dishes and makes for a great way to flavor teas and other beverages.

 Ginger is well known for calming upset stomachs and relieving cold symptoms.